ineszz/fares/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# fars2 package built for JH course
+# fars package built for JH course

 <!-- badges: start -->